netinvent/grafana_webhook_gammu_smsd/README.md

 This (quick and dirty) tool allows to receive grafana alerts in webhook format, and transfer it's content to an SMS gateway.
 In our case, the SMS gateway will be `gammu-smsd` but any command line driven SMS gateway can be configured.

+## Requirements

+You need a working SMS service that can be triggered by CLI, example: gammu-smsd

 ## Setup

 Install and setup a python environment